| Section | Days | Hours | Instructor | ||

 The final test will be scheduled by the Registrar during the exam period.
 I do not schedule that test, and I cannot give you permission to write it at a different time.

-Tests will be held using the Quiz tool on Brightspace.
+The midterm test will be held using the Quiz tool on Brightspace.
+The final exam will be held in-person.

 There is no group-work in this course.
 Unless stated otherwise, it is expected that all the work you submit is your OWN work.
 You must compose and type it all by yourself, and not copy any of it from any other source, except: